syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

     SymbolTemplate = this.Resources["Diamond"] as DataTemplate
 };

-//Adding the element to Collection (stencil.SymbolSource as SymbolCollection).Add(imagenode);
+//Adding the element to the collection.
+(stencil.SymbolSource as SymbolCollection).Add(imagenode);
 (stencil.SymbolSource as SymbolCollection).Add(symbol);

-//Adding the ISymbol to SymbolCollection public class SymbolCollection : ObservableCollection<Object>
+//Adding the ISymbol to the SymbolCollection. public class SymbolCollection : ObservableCollection<Object>
 {
 }